mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 If I do this again, I'd wait to tell my team about the sale until it's a done deal, but I'd also disclose early on in working together that an acquisition is always a possibility.
 I'd explain before I even start looking for a buyer that an acquisition might happen, and that the team won't necessarily know it's happening.
 I'd communicate that if an acquisition did happen, I'd be looking for a buyer that aligns with the team's interests, as I did with TinyPilot.

-I don't think this strategy is ideal or fair to everyone.
-For me, it feels like the least bad of many poor options.
+I don't think this strategy is ideal or fair to everyone, but it feels like the least bad of many flawed options.

 ### Don't catastrophize every setback

 I found the due diligence process quite stressful and exhausting.
-There were so many hoops to jump through and so many approvals to win, so I was constantly worried something would blow up the deal and I'd have wasted so much time and money.
+There were so many hoops to jump through and so many approvals to win, so I was constantly worried something would blow up the deal and I'd be left wasting a painful amount of time and money for nothing.

-One bad habit that made the closing process even more stressful was my tendency to catastrophize.
-Every time I recognized the potential for something to go awry, I started playing out what the effect would be if it happened.
-The more I thought about it, the more likely it seemed that the bad thing would happen.
+I made the closing process even more stressful on myself by catastrophizing everything.
+Every time I recognized the potential for something to go awry, I started imagining how bad it would be if it happened.
+I'd think about the bad outcome so much that my mood darkened to what it would be if the bad thing already happened.

-For example, TinyPilot had a license to use the H.264 video encoding algorithm, which is under patent.
-It turned out the license terms forbid us from transferring the license in an asset sale.
+For example, TinyPilot uses the H.264 video encoding algorithm.
+That algorithm is patented, so before we released it, we had to get a license from the patent holder.
+During due diligence, we discovered that the license terms forbid me from transferring the license in an asset sale.

 I immediately started worrying that the patent owner would refuse to grant the new owner the same license or otherwise take too long and blow up the deal.
-But then a day after I told the buyer about the license, they had already heard back from the license holder and the wheels were in motion for a new license.
+But then a day after I told the buyer about the license, they had already heard back from the patent owner and the wheels were in motion for a new license.
 I tore my hair out for nothing.

 If I sell a company in the future, I hope to worry less about potential disasters.
 I need to remember to sleep on things and see how they feel in the morning.

 ### Reveal vendors earlier, but put tighter restrictions in LOI

+TODO: Revise this

 Put stronger language in the contract that buyer can't contact suppliers if the deal doesn't close.
 Maybe wouldn't work if I was selling to a competitor.
 It was just too much of a pain to have to redact information from so many documents.
 And you only have to screw up once to make all the work worthless.